yadavlav7978/yadavlav7978/README.md

 ## 🚀 About Me

 🎓 I am Lav Yadav, a **Full Stack Web Developer** (specializing in **MERN Stacks**).
-I am also Pursuing my Bachelor in **Computer Science & Engineering** and will
-    graduate in mid-2024.
+I am currently pursuing a Bachelor of **Computer Science and Engineering** degree and graduate in mid-2024.

- 👨‍💻 I have proficiency in building MERN stack applications, handling both front-end and back-end tasks, and have a good understanding of data structure and algorithms, solved over 750 problems on LeetCode, ranking in the top 5% of coders and maintaining a rating of approximately 1893 on Leetcode.
+ 👨‍💻As a full-stack developer, I have proficiency in building MERN stack applications, handling both front-end and back-end tasks.
+I have a strong understanding of data structures and algorithms, having solved over 750 problems on LeetCode and ranking in the top 5% of coders with a rating of 1893.

 📝 I enjoy coding, building websites, and solving real-world problems.
-I am really enthusiastic about learning new technology and learning new skills.
+I am enthusiastic about learning new technologies and skills.

-🎸 Apart from tech stuff, I like trying new things and learning new skills.
-Cricket is my favorite hobby.
-I love playing it and watching games.
-I also enjoy watching movies and web series.
+🎸Outside of my technical work, I enjoy trying new activities and learning new skills.
+Cricket is my favorite hobby, both to play and watch.
+I also enjoy watching movies and television shows.

 🤝 Feel free to contact me at yadavlav571@gmail.com